 Don’t worry.
-Your TLC Plan may already include pick-up and delivery services.
+Your TLC Plan may already includes pick-up and delivery services.
 Even if it doesn’t, Hannah can provide pick-up and delivery of the Pet for a small fee when you need it.
 Or, you can add pick-up and delivery service to your customized TLC Plan at any time.

 What if my Pet gets sick and needs emergency care after hours?

-You can call a Hannah PetNurse on our toll-free number any time, night or day (24-7-365 days a year), and discuss the situation with the PetNurse.
+You can call a Hannah PetNurse on our toll-free Hannah Helpline any time, night or day (24-7-365 days a year), and discuss the situation with the PetNurse.
 You can bring your Hannah Pet to our 24/7 emergency Hannah Vet Hospital located at 10164 SE Washington Square Rd., Suite B3 in Tigard, OR 97223.
 In the event of a need for emergency medical services at a location other than Hannah’s, our PetNurse will make immediate arrangements and all emergency costs and medical care will be covered by Hannah.

 What happens if a Hannah Pet is injured and the Pet Parent takes it to an emergency clinic instead of to Hannah – who pays the bill?

-You can bring your Pet to our 24/7 Westside Vet Hospital at any time.
-Hannah Pet Parents who are traveling outside of the local area call our emergency number for medical support, and we will work with the nearest suitable emergency hospital to coordinate care and resolve payment.
+You can bring your Pet to our 24/7 Westside Vet and Emergency Hospital at any time.
+Hannah Pet Parents who are traveling outside of the local area can call our emergency number for medical support, and we will work with the nearest suitable emergency hospital to coordinate care and resolve payment.
 If you take a Hannah Pet to any clinic for lifesaving emergency aid, Hannah always pays for it; however, if you don’t bring Hannah into the conversation immediately so that we can make sure the Hannah Pet is getting the appropriate care, it will be at your expense – so always call us first.

 I love cats and every one I have had loves to go outside – but many seem to get lost.
 If I enroll my cat with Hannah, can it still go outside?